make-a-diff/civic-tech-projects/README.md

 ##How to Contribute to Civic Tech Projects
 ###Installation
 * Fork this repository
-* Clone the repository to your computer
+* Clone the repository to your computer with `git clone git@github.com:make-a-diff/civic-tech-projects.git`
 * In your terminal:  `npm install`
 * Open with editor